josephaw1022/PortablePowershellModuleQuick/README.md

 The purpose of this POC is not only to generate a fun **Pet Fortune** cmdlet based on a pet type and favorite number, but also to give you hands-on experience in understanding how **cmdlets** work, how PowerShell integrates with .NET libraries, and how you can develop modules that are platform-agnostic.
 This is a great way to get a deeper understanding of PowerShell cmdlet development, module creation, and cross-platform compatibility using **.NET Standard**.

+## Additional Resources

+To make this project work, we rely on the [PowerShellStandard.Library](https://www.nuget.org/packages/PowerShellStandard.Library#readme-body-tab) NuGet package.
+This package provides the necessary libraries to develop PowerShell modules that are portable across different platforms using .NET Standard.
+It enables seamless integration of PowerShell with .NET, allowing this project to run on macOS, Linux, and Windows without modification.

+For more details on how to write portable modules for PowerShell, check out the [official documentation on portable PowerShell modules](https://learn.microsoft.com/en-us/powershell/scripting/dev-cross-plat/writing-portable-modules?view=powershell-7.4#supporting-technologies).

 ## Prerequisites

 Before running the tasks, make sure you have the following installed: